 For data indexed by latitude and longitude, by county or by ZIP Code, a map with superimposed county and ZIP Code boundaries shall be produced.
 Additional map specifications will be indicated on individual form instructions;

 Maps will use three colors – blue, white, and red, including shades of blue and red, with dark blue and dark red designating the lowest and highest quantities, respectively.
-The color legend and associated map shall be comprised of an appropriate number of intervals to provide readability;
+The color legend and associated map shall be comprised of an appropriate number of intervals to provide readability.
+The maximum and minimum values and locations shall be provided;

 All units of measurement for model inputs and outputs shall be clearly identified;